dev-sm8350/susfs4ksu/README.md

    5. Look for line `$(obj)/config_data: $(KCONFIG_CONFIG) FORCE`, and replace it with `$(obj)/config_data: arch/arm64/configs/stock_defconfig FORCE`

 ## Known Compiler Issues ##
-- error: use of undeclared identifier 'execve_kp', 'newfstatat_kp', etc..
+   1. error: no member named 'android_kabi_reservedx' in 'struct yyyyyyyy'

-   1. Because normally the memeber `u64 android_kabi_reservedx;` doesn't exist in all structs with all kernel version below 4.19, and sometimes it is not guaranteed existed with kernel version >= 4.19 and <= 5.4, and even with GKI kernel, like some of the custom kernels has all of them disabled.
+      - Because normally the memeber `u64 android_kabi_reservedx;` doesn't exist in all structs with all kernel version below 4.19, and sometimes it is not guaranteed existed with kernel version >= 4.19 and <= 5.4, and even with GKI kernel, like some of the custom kernels has all of them disabled.
 So at this point if the susfs patches didn't have them patched for you, then what you need to do is to manually append the member to the end of the corresponding struct definition, it should be `u64 android_kabi_reservedx;` with the last `x` starting from `1`, like `u64 android_kabi_reserved1;`, `u64 android_kabi_reserved2;` and so on.
 You may also refer to patch from other branches like `kernel-4.14`, `kernel-4.9` of this repo for extra `diff` of the missing kabi members.

 ## Other Known Issues ##
 - Some of the File Explorer Apps cannot display a files/directory properly when a specific sub path of '/sdcard' or '/storage/emulated/0' is added to sus_path